mouhong/XHost/README.md

 ## Usage Samples ##

-1. `xhost -ls`: List all entries in the hosts file;
+1. `xhost -ls`: List all host entries;
 2. `xhost -find test.com`: Find the entry whose host is `test.com`;
 3. `xhost -add 127.0.0.1 test.com`: Add a new entry to the hosts file;
 4. `xhost -update 127.0.0.1 test.com`: Update the `test.com` entry;
-5. `xhost -rm test1.com`: Remove host `test1.com` from hosts file;
+5. `xhost -rm test1.com`: Remove host `test1.com` from the hosts file;
-6. `xhost -rm test1.com, test2.com`: Revmoe hosts `test1.com` and `test2.com` from hosts file;
+6. `xhost -rm test1.com, test2.com`: Remove host `test1.com` and `test2.com` from the hosts file;
 7. `xhost -h	`: Show help;

 ## Extensibility ##

 Custom commands can be added by writing plugins.
-A plugin in XHost is a command class implementing `XHost.Commands.ICommand`.
-To write a plugin, you should:
+A plugin in XHost is a class implementing `XHost.Commands.ICommand`.
+To write a plugin, you have to:

 1. Write a class implementing `XHost.Commands.ICommand` interface;
 2. Compile the plugin;